 - 1/2 pound bacon diced

-- 1 small bell pepper any color, cored, seeded and finely diced1 tablespoon minced garlic
+- 1 bell pepper small, any color, cored, seeded and finely diced

 - Put beans in a large container and cover with water plus another couple of inches.
 Stir in salt until it dissolves and let soak overnight at room temperature.
 Drain and rinse beans.
 Set aside.